jsherman1/android-mqtt-demo/README.md

 Android MQTT Client - Demo

-This is a simple client to demonstrate the use fusesource/mqtt-client on Android.
+This is a simple client to demonstrate the use of fusesource/mqtt-client library on Android.